Baseball's final Olympic qualifying event postponed to June

 TAIPEI, Taiwan (AP) -- Baseball's final qualifying event for the Tokyo Olympics has been postponed from April to June because of concerns over the virus outbreak that has infected nearly 89,000 people and caused more than 3,000 deaths, mostly in China.

-The World Baseball Softball Conference announced Monday the qualification event scheduled for Taichung and Dou Liu in Taiwan on April 1-5 had been postponed to June 17-21 because of ''player, personnel and spectator heath and safety measures against the spread of the coronavirus.''
+The World Baseball Softball Conference announced Monday the qualification event scheduled for Taichung and Dou Liu in Taiwan from April 1-5 had been postponed to June 17-21 because of ''player, personnel and spectator health and safety measures against the spread of the coronavirus.''

 Hundreds of new cases of the virus that causes the COVID-19 disease have been announced in recent days outside of China.
 There have been 40 cases and one death in Taiwan.